 Brad’s Farm Market began raising Angus beef on our farm in Darlington in the spring of 2013.
 Our all-natural beef is grass and grain fed as well as steroid-free with no added hormones.
 It’s dry-aged for three weeks before being made available for purchase.

 Our Angus beef is sold wholesale and in retail cuts.
 Retail cuts are available mid-April through October.
 Customers may buy wholesale by the whole, half or quarter and retail by specific cuts at Brad’s Farm Market in Churchville.
 Wholesale orders are taken on a first-come, first-served basis and are available year-round.
-For more information, please email firstname.lastname@example.org or order online.
+For more information, please email firstname.lastname@example.org.

 Buying Wholesale – Fill Your Freezer